Electoral wipeout: Federal elections

 In 1948, the Single Transferable Vote (STV) was introduced.
 At the same time, the number of senators per state was increased from 6 to 10, with 5 instead of 3 retiring at each triennial election.
-The increased number of vacancies per election would have exacerbated the "landslide/wipeout" effect if the old winner-take-all system had been retained.
-Instead, having more seats increased the degree of proportionality between votes received and seats won by parties.

 Since the introduction of STV in the Senate, the parties have generally been evenly balanced, with minor parties and independents holding the balance of power.

-In the 2004 election, the government did the nearly impossible and reached 57% of the vote in Queensland after the distribution of preferences under the then-used Group Ticket Voting system.
+In the 2004 election, the Howard government reached 57% of the senate vote in Queensland after the distribution of preferences under the then-used Group Ticket Voting system.
 It thereby obtained a majority in its own right in the senate from July 2005, when the new senators took up their seats.
 The number of quotas required to win a majority (four) of six seats, at 57% (four-sevenths of the votes), is so high because there are an even number of seats.

 In the lower house, FPTP was changed to preferential voting in 1918.